Palace: Armenia

 Armenia has many palaces from its various historical periods.
 The Erebuni fortress in Yerevan has a grand royal palace constructed in 782 B.C. by King Argisthi.
 The palace at Erebuni is one of the earliest examples of an Urartian palace.

 During the Kingdom of Armenia (antiquity), many palaces were constructed for the successive kings.
 Ruins of a royal palace can be found in the early Armenian capital of Yervandashat, which was built to serve as the seat of Orontid Armenian Kings by Orontes IV.
-During the period of the Artaxiad Dynasty of Armenia, emperor king Tigranes the great constructed a grand persianate palace in the newly built city of Tigranocerta.
+During the period of the Artaxiad dynasty of Armenia, emperor king Tigranes the great constructed a grand persianate palace in the newly built city of Tigranocerta.
 The purpose of the Armenian Temple of Garni is still up for debate, however, certain scholars attest that following the Christianization of Armenia in the 4th century BC, the temple was converted into a summer palace for Khosrovidukht (sister of Tiridates III of Armenia) by the Arsacid dynasty of Armenia.

-After the fall of the Arsacids, Armenia was ruled by a succession of aristocratic families called Nakharar.
-One of these Nakharar princes, Grigor Mamikonian, built a palace in the citadel of Aruch near the Aruchavank cathedral, some walls of this palace and a unique Armenian throne made of tufa still survive today.
+After the fall of the Arsacids, Armenia was ruled by a succession of aristocratic families who held the title Nakharar.
+One of these Nakharar princes, Grigor Mamikonian, built a palace in the citadel of Aruch near the Aruchavank cathedral; some walls of this palace and a unique Armenian throne made of tufa still survive today.